edgegap/edgegap-mcp/README.md

 There is no bulk-stop tool, because an agent with a filter expression and a bug can stop a production fleet.

+**Both a hosted endpoint and a local package.** The hosted endpoint removes every step between finding this server and calling a tool, which is where most developers drop out.
+The local package is the only way to run the server without extending custody of an unscoped token to a third party, including us.
+Neither one dominates the other, so both ship.
+See `worker/DECISION.md` for the longer version.

 ## Scope

 Not exposed, on purpose: matchmaking, relays, private fleets, smart fleets,